MUSEQuBES: Characterizing the circumgalactic medium of redshift $\approx3.3$ Ly$\alpha$ emitters: Summary

 \begin{itemize} \item There is significant excess \HI\ and \CIV\ absorption near the LAEs out to 500~$\text{km}\,\text{s}^{-1}$ (Fig.~\ref{fig:fullsample}) and at least $\approx 250$ pkpc (corresponding to $\approx 7$ virial radii) (Figs.~\ref{fig:rhodep} and \ref{fig:radialprofile}).
 At $\lesssim 30~\text{km}\,\text{s}^{-1}$ from the galaxies the median \HI\ and \CIV\ optical depths are enhanced by an order of magnitude (Fig.~\ref{fig:fullsample}).

 \item A strong environmental dependence is seen for both \HI\ and \CIV\ (Figs.~\ref{fig:flux_environment} and \ref{fig:tau_environment}).
-The absorption is significantly stronger near the $\approx 1/3$ of our LAEs that are part of a ``group'' (multiple LAEs in the MUSE FoV within $\pm500$~\kms) than near isolated LAEs.
-We suggest that the large-scale structure around more massive halos, hosting multiple LAEs, is the cause of the enhanced CGM absorption for ``group'' galaxies.
+The absorption is significantly stronger near the $\approx 1/3$ of our LAEs that are part of a `group' (multiple LAEs in the MUSE FoV within $\pm500$~\kms) than near isolated LAEs.
+We suggest that the large-scale structure around more massive halos, hosting multiple LAEs, is the cause of the enhanced CGM absorption for `group' galaxies.

 \item We searched for a dependence on impact parameter of the optical depth profile as a function of velocity (Fig.~\ref{fig:rhodep}) and of the equivalent widths in fixed velocity windows (Fig.~\ref{fig:radialprofile}).
 We do not detect any significant, systematic dependence of either the \HI\ or \CIV\ absorption on transverse distance (over the range $\approx 50-250$~pkpc).
 This is true for both the full sample and the isolated LAEs.
+We argued that the lack of a trend with impact parameter for the isolated LAEs could in part be due to fact that galaxies near the edge of the FoV may belong to groups whose members reside outside it.

 \item Comparing subsamples of isolated LAEs with median redshifts differing by $\Delta z\approx 0.4$, we do not find any evidence for redshift evolution (Fig.~\ref{fig:redshiftevolution}).

 \item Focusing on the isolated LAEs, we do not detect any significant dependence of the absorption on the luminosity (Fig.~\ref{fig:lumdependence}), full width at half maximum (Fig.~\ref{fig:fwhmdependence}), or equivalent width (Fig.~\ref{fig:ewdependence}) of the \lya\ emission line when we compare subsamples that differ by factors of $\approx 3$, 1.5, and 2 in $L$(\lya), FWHM, and $EW_0$, respectively.